The Initiative

 What should we do if the Chromebook is lost or stolen?

 Report the lost or stolen Chromebook to your teacher/school administrator immediately.
 If the Chromebook is lost or stolen after school hours or off campus, file a police report.
 If you purchased the optional insurance, file a claim for reimbursement.
-You are responsible for the replacement cost of the device, currently $260, to be paid to the school in the event the device is not recovered.
+You are responsible for the replacement cost of the device, approximately $300, to be paid to the school district in the event the device is not recovered.

 Can Chromebooks be left in lockers overnight?